-About the study
+About the Study and Results

-This in vitro analysis evaluated the influence of the full-length recombinant SARS-CoV-2 S protein and its RBD on the secretion of proinflammatory mediators such as interleukin (IL)-1β, IL-6, IL-18, the chemokine CXCL8, tumor necrosis factor-alpha (TNF-α), matrix metallopeptidase 9 (MMP-9), and S100B protein in the immortalized human microglia-SV40 cell line.
+This in vitro study evaluated the influence of the full-length recombinant SARS-CoV-2 S protein and its RBD on the secretion of proinflammatory mediators such as interleukin (IL)-1β, IL-6, IL-18, the chemokine CXCL8, tumor necrosis factor-alpha (TNF-α), matrix metallopeptidase 9 (MMP-9), and S100B protein in the immortalized human microglia-SV40 cell line.

-The authors then investigated whether the proinflammatory responses triggered by the full-length recombinant S protein or the RBD in human microglia were mediated by Toll-like receptor (TLR)2 or TLR4 signaling or via ACE2.
-They preincubated human microglia with anti-TLR2, anti-TLR4, and anti-ACE2 antibodies.
+Researchers also investigated whether the proinflammatory responses in human microglia, triggered by the full-length recombinant S protein or the RBD, were mediated by Toll-like receptor (TLR2 and TLR4) signaling or ACE2.
+They incubated human microglia cell line with anti-TLR2, anti-TLR4, and anti-ACE2 antibodies and stimulated for 24 hours with the full-length S protein.

 Conclusion

-This study showed that recombinant full-length S protein and RBD alone stimulated human microglia via different receptors to secrete various proinflammatory mediators.
+This study showed that recombinant full-length SARS-CoV-2 S protein and RBD alone stimulated human microglia via different receptors to secrete various proinflammatory mediators.
 According to the authors, these findings confirmed that the SARS-CoV-2 S protein contributes to neuroinflammation via several mechanisms involved in CNS pathologies.

 This study has been published on a preprint server and is currently being peer-reviewed.